 The normal values used by the National Weather Service (NWS) in these provisional reports are based on the period from 1981 to 2010.
 The National Climatic Data Center released these normal values in July 2011.
 For information on the normal values, see the National Climatic Data Center Web page at http://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/climate-normals.

 For graphs of precipitation, visit the Southeast Regional Climate Center (Chapel Hill, N.C) at http://www.sercc.com/climateinfo/precip_maps, where you can find maps of total precipitation and percent of normal precipitation for the past 7, 30, 60, or 90 days; or the NWS’ Advanced Hydrologic Prediction Service at http://water.weather.gov/precip/ for a map of precipitation nationwide or by state, with capability to show county boundaries, and archives available for specific days, months, or years.
-Shown below are the Southeast Regional Climate Center’s provisional (still needing verification) maps of the percent-of-normal precipitation for the previous 30 days, 60 days, and 90 days, through August 3, 2015.
+Shown below are the Southeast Regional Climate Center’s preliminary maps of the percent-of-normal precipitation for the previous 30 days, 60 days, and 90 days, through July 31, 2016.

-According to the U.S. Geological Survey WaterWatch for Virginia (online at http://waterwatch.usgs.gov/classic.php?m=mv01d&r=va&w=real%2Cmap), monthly average stream flow values for July 2015 at 150 stream gages in Virginia and just beyond the state border were in the normal range at about 40% of gages, below normal at about 5%, above normal at about 34%, and much above normal at about 21%.
+According to the U.S. Geological Survey WaterWatch for Virginia (online at http://waterwatch.usgs.gov/index.php?m=mv01d&r=va&w=map), monthly average stream flow values for July 2016 at 151 stream gages in Virginia and just beyond the state border were in the normal range at about 66% of gages, above normal at about 30%, much above normal at about 4%, and below normal at the James River/Kanawha Canal near Richmond.
 The color-coded, flow-percentile map for this period is shown below.
 The color codes/percentile classes used by USGS to compared flows to historical records for the month are shown in the chart below the map.

 Drought Monitor categories are as follows: